SitecorePowerShell/Console/.github/issue_template.md

 ### Actual Behavior

-_Please desribe the actual behavior._
+_Please describe the actual behavior._

 ### Steps to Reproduce the Problem